• Skip to primary navigation

 • 8 ounce pancit bihon or rice noodles

-• 2 tablespoons cooking oil (1-2 cups for deep frying)
+• 2 tablespoons cooking oil more for frying

 • 1 teaspoon salt